DiviProject/docs/source/index.html.md

 ## Divi's Unique Technology

 **MOCCI: Masternode One-Click Cloud Install** - Revolutionary Ease of Use:  Divi was first to announce the invention of a single-click masternode installation process.
 Our masternodes can be installed by any skill level of user on a home computer, laptop, or in the cloud.
 Is it really "one click"?
 Yes it is, after essential data is entered such as the level of node and what account is used to fund it.
 A single click will install it.
 Divi saw a big opportunity here after the founders experienced first-hand the tortuous manual process that existed before, which typically required 4-5 hours of coding and cursing.

-**Dynamic IP Capability** - Until now, a masternode setup at home required people to try to get a static IP address from their internet provider.
-Divi has solved this big limitation to MN adoption.

-**Single Computer Install** - Our new install process allows a user to set up a masternode using only a single computer.
-Until now, two were required to do it, and a masternode couldn't stake too.
-Divi's technology allows a user to use the same computer to not only set up a masternode, but also stake their extra DIVI at the same time (provided your system and internet speed are fast enough to do both.)

-**Multi-Node Capability** - If a user's computer system and internet access are powerful enough, it will be possible to set up more than one masternode on a home computer, which would also require maintaining separate blockchain copies.

 **Lottery Blocks** - Approximately once per week, eleven lucky DIVI network supporters who have at least 10,000 DIVI staked will share a lottery block.
 50 DIVI is added to the lottery fund every minute and winners happen weekly.
 This helps keep people in our system and adds excitement to our community.